helenomatoss/helenomatoss/README.md

-## Olá! eu sou o Heleno 👋🤖
+## Hi there!
+I'm Heleno 👋🤖
-* Formado no Curso Técnico de Informatica no CEAP📚
-* Cursando ADS - Análise e desenvolvimento de sistema na FMU📚
+* Graduated in Computer Technician at CEAP 📚
+* Currently studying Systems Analysis and Development (ADS) at FMU 📚
+* Intermediate English level – currently living in Dublin 🇮🇪

 <div align="center">
   <a href="https://github.com/helenomatoss">